 Father Johannes Maul was a carpenter (Zimmermann).
 He died and was buried in Bindsachsen on 20 May 1752.
 No second marriage or death record was found in Bindsachsen for his wife, Anna Catharina.

 The Facius List records that Johann Heinrich & Johann Carl Maul, brothers from Bindsachsen, had registered as colonists on 16 January 1766 in Aufenau (near Wächtersbach) along with their two unnamed sisters.

 Only [Johann] Karl Maul, a single farmer, arrived from Lübeck at the port of Oranienbaum on 9 August 1766 aboard the pink Slon under the command of Lieutenant Sergey Panov.

-Karl Maul (age 20) and his brother Georg (age 7) settled in the Volga German colony of Norka.
-They are recorded there on the 1767 census: Karl in Household No. 6 with the Konrad Weigandt family and Georg in Household No. 8 with the Johannes Hamburger family.
+Karl Maul (age 20) settled in the Volga German colony of Norka.
+He is recorded there on the 1767 census in Household No. 6 with the Konrad Weigandt family.